rjspencer/docs/theming.md

 ### module:FanList
 This module lists fans of an account.

-### block:UserView
+### module:UserView
-This block exposes information for an individual user
+This module will load the information for a single user

 **Module Options**
 `userId`